carpentries/instructor-training/_episodes/12-homework.md

 ---
-title: "Afternoon Wrap-Up"
+title: "Wrap-Up and Homework for Tomorrow"
 teaching: 5
 exercises: 15
 questions:
-- "What have we learned?"
+- "What have we learned today?"
+- "What needs to be done to prepare for tomorrow?"
 objectives:
 - "Understand overnight homework."
-- "Explain pros and cons of 'one up, one down' feedback."
+- "Produce a paragraph, drawing, or diagram that summarizes what was taught today."
 keypoints:
-- "Use 'one up, one down' to get wide-ranging feedback."
+- ""
 ---

 As homework overnight, please: